Bilal2453/coro-docs/docs/coro-http.md

 These are unofficial documentations for the Luvit library [coro-http](https://github.com/luvit/lit/blob/master/deps/coro-http.lua) that was originally made by [Tim Caswell](https://github.com/creationix).
 This library is capable of doing HTTP(s) manipulations in a sync styled code.

-It can be used as a great replacement for the Luvit built-in http library, to get rid of the callback style.
-This library uses coroutines to keep the sync style of your code without blocking the main event loop of luv.
+It can be used as a great replacement for the Luvit built-in http library, to get rid of the callback style, and to have more user friendly interface.
+This is achieved through the use of coroutines to keep the sync style of your code without blocking the main event loop of [luv](https://github.com/luvit/luv/).

 Many thanks for [@trumedian](https://github.com/truemedian) for helping out with correcting many invalid details, better wording and terms, and pointing out typos.